bryanprichard13/FlaskTesting21/README.md

 Goals:

-1- Make a local flask server
+1- Make a local flask server (Complete)

 2- Add https to a local flask server

-3- test on flask 1.1.4 as the newest version of flask may be causing issues
+3- test on flask 1.1.4 as the newest version of flask may be causing issues (Complete, flask 2.0.1 was not the issue)

 4- research into getting a https certificate